-As of June 30, 2017, entities affiliated with New Enterprise Associates or NEA, a venture capital fund associated with one of our directors, collectively beneficially hold approximately 31.7% of our capital stock, including warrants exercisable for shares of our common stock, and NEA together with our executive officers and directors beneficially owned approximately 34.1% of our capital stock, including warrants and stock options exercisable for shares of our common stock within sixty (60) days of June 30, 2017.
+As of September 30, 2017, entities affiliated with New Enterprise Associates, or NEA, a venture capital fund associated with one of our directors, collectively beneficially owned approximately 29.6% of our common stock, and NEA together with our executive officers and directors beneficially owned approximately 34.3% of our capital stock, including outstanding restricted stock units that will vest within 60 days of September 30, 2017, and warrants and stock options exercisable for shares of our common stock within 60 days of September 30, 2017.
 Therefore, these stockholders may be able to determine all matters requiring stockholder approval, and the entities affiliated with New Enterprise Associates alone, will have significant ability to influence decisions through their ownership position.
-For example, these stockholders may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
+For example, these stockholders may be able to influence or control elections of directors, amendments to our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that certain stockholders may feel are in their best interest as one of our stockholders.